 The Australian Centre runs a critical reading group each semester based on an academic text.
 Our monthly meetings bring together graduate researchers, early career researchers and senior academics across myriad disciplines to discuss the chosen text, generating new ideas and relationships.
 If you are interested in joining the Australian Centre reading group, please email us a few brief sentences about yourself and your research.

-The 2022 Reading Group will cover the following materials:
+The 2022 Reading Group covered the following materials:

 - Semester 1, 2022 - Indigenous Futures and Learnings Taking Place, eds.
-Ligia (Licho) López López, Gioconda Coello
+Ligia (Licho) López López and Gioconda Coello

 - Semester 2, 2022 - Settler Memory: The Disavowal of Indigeneity and the Politics of Race in the United States, Kevin Bruyneel

 Previous Reading Groups hosted by the Indigenous Settler Relations Collaboration

 - 2021 – Routledge Handbook of Critical Indigenous Studies, eds.
 Brendan Hokowhitu, Aileen Moreton-Robinson, Linda Tuhiwai-Smith, Chris Andersen, Steve Larkin

 - Semester 2, 2020 – Red Skin, White Masks: Rejecting the Colonial Politics of Recognition, Glen Coulthard